djalbat/inference/README.md

     npm run build-debug
     npm run watch-debug

-## Recommended approaches and patterns
+## Recommended patterns and guidelines

 Working with Reaction and Inference is like working with React and Redux in many ways, but different in others.

 With React and Redux, typically a `forceUpdate()` method is called whenever a listener is invoked.
 This will appear to cause the component's children to be unmounted, with new children being created by way of the component's `render()` method and then mounted in place of the old ones.
 It is the `render()` method that typically queries the Redux state and makes use of those parts of it needed to render the children.
-The usual pattern is as follows:
+A standard pattern is as follows:
 ```js
 class MyComponent extends Component {
   componentDidMount() {